US military leaders answer for how the war in Afghanistan ended | DW | 28.09.2021

 Austin said at the start of senators' questions, "We must also ask ourselves some tough questions about the wider war."

-Austin conceded the US military did not understand many things about the theater of conflict and the government the US helped installed in Afghanistan.
+Austin conceded the US military did not understand many things about the theater of conflict and the government the US helped install in Afghanistan.

 He said the depth of the corruption in the senior ranks of the Afghan government and military command, the rotations of senior commanders under ousted president Ashraf Ghani, the demoralizing effect of the Doha agreement on Afghan soldiers were all matters of strategic oversight reflecting back on America's longest war.